 Currently, the Board has established a Long-Term Incentive Plan (LTIP), where management is incentivized based upon improvements in Earnings Per Share (EPS).
 The plan is subject upon yearly renewals, based upon the Board's discretion.
 Participation in a plan, will not give any automatic right to participate in eventual upcoming plans.

-The targets are established as intervals, where the participants can earn from 30 percent (if the minimum target is met) up to 100 percent (if the maxi¬mum target is met) of one year’s salary.
-The plan is consequently capped at one year’s salary (except for one of the ELT members that has a cap at 50% of one year’s salary).
-To safeguard alignment with TOMRA's long-term strategy and the shareholders’ interest, 25 percent of earnings before tax (~50 percent of earnings after tax) must be invested in TOMRA shares and kept for at least three years.
+The targets are established as intervals, where the participants can earn from 30 percent (if the minimum target is met) up to 100 percent (if the maximum target is met) of up to one year’s salary.
+The plan is consequently capped at one year’s salary for CEO and P&L EVPs and 50% of one year's salary for other ELT members.
+To safeguard alignment with TOMRA's long-term strategy and the shareholders’ interest, 25 percent of earnings before tax must be invested in TOMRA shares and kept for at least three years.
 The plan has relevant claw back clauses and can be cancelled at any time by the Compensation and Organizational Committees at its own discretion.

 With a significant part of the total variable compensation linked to improvement in earnings, there are limited risk of payouts in situations where the company does not perform.